 Eco-Music and Acoustic Ecology: Bridging Sound, Nature, and Conservation

-The Role of Acoustic Ecology
+The Heart of Acoustic Ecology

 John Luther Adams